Date: December 8, 2018

 Photo Booth – We encourage our teams to get crazy and enjoy a commemorative photo at our photo booth.
 We will be recognizing the team with the best team costumes and/or theme.

 Arrive early, to secure a parking spot.
-There is another major event taking place at the park.
 For those with special needs passengers, there is a reserved drop-off area adjacent to the site.
 There is a limited amount of handicap parking in the park.
 Please use the 3rd street entrance – located just past the Veteran’s Hospital – and follow the drop-off signs.
 Download the Map of the Park including parking lots.
 The event site is located behind Memorial Hall.

 All funds raised through these events, allows the National Brain Tumor Society to advance research and public policy to improve the lives of all those living with a brain tumor, as well as anyone who will be diagnosed tomorrow.
 Our mission is to find a cure for brain tumors – Search for your event and register today to help make a difference in the fight against brain tumors.